Insider Sell: CEO Lisa Utzschn - GuruFocus.com

 On May 23, 2023, Lisa Utzschneider, CEO of Integral Ad Science Holding Corp (IAS, Financial), sold 62,597 shares of the company's stock.
-This move comes amidst a year of insider selling activity for the company, with no insider buys recorded over the same period.
-In this article, we will take a closer look at Lisa Utzschneider's background, the company's business, and the relationship between insider transactions and stock price.
+This move comes amidst a year of insider selling activity for the company, with no insider purchases recorded over the same period.

 Who is Lisa Utzschneider?

-Lisa Utzschneider is the CEO of Integral Ad Science Holding Corp.
-She has an extensive background in the digital advertising industry, having held leadership positions at companies such as Amazon, Yahoo, and Microsoft.
-Utzschneider's experience and expertise have been instrumental in driving the growth and success of Integral Ad Science Holding Corp.
+Lisa Utzschneider is the Chief Executive Officer of Integral Ad Science Holding Corp.
+She has extensive experience in the digital advertising industry, having held leadership positions at companies such as Amazon, Yahoo, and Microsoft.
+Under her leadership, Integral Ad Science has continued to grow and innovate in the digital advertising space.

 Integral Ad Science Holding Corp's Business Description